10 Basic Qualifications for Liberation

 1) Discrimination (viveka)

-This is the firm understanding that you, limitless non-dual awareness is eternal and that the world of changing objects (including the person reading this) is non-eternal.
-Moment-to-moment discrimination between the ephemeral and the eternal is what we practice.
+This is the firm understanding that you (limitless non-dual awareness) is eternal and that the world of changing objects (including the person reading this) is non-eternal.
+Moment-to-moment distinguishment between the ephemeral and the ever-same.

-Dispassion with reference to objects.
-Absence of longing for changing things from the body up to spiritual states.
-Dispassion means that you don’t care if you get or don’t get what you want.
-It is a very rare quality because people’s desires make them blind to one of the most obvious but almost always denied facts of life…the results of your actions are not up to you.
+Dispassion means that your not ruffled or don't care if you get or don't get what you want.
+It is a rare quality because people's desires make them blind to the fact that results of your actions are not up to you.

 4) Control of Senses